coneypylon/car-system/readme.md

-# Model Rail Waybiller
+![words_sans_bg](https://github.com/coneypylon/car-system/assets/14968474/4f84d8a1-b9f4-4284-bb3a-4335bc4075c6)
 ## A web app for model railroad car movements

-![words_sans_bg](https://github.com/coneypylon/car-system/assets/14968474/4f84d8a1-b9f4-4284-bb3a-4335bc4075c6)

 ##### A lightweight Django-based application to generate cards and trains for model railroad ops

 It's obviously a work in progress.
 So far, it'll generate some simple movements and let you look around at what exists on your layout.